 It changed people's lives.

-It was uh an amazing moment.
+It was an amazing moment.

 Exactly.

-Now we'll maybe we'll pay attention.
+Now maybe we'll pay attention to his student loan forgiveness.

-Uh who's gonna pay the 50 grand per student?
+Who's going to pay the 50 grand per student?

-And maybe people begin to understand that yeah, this is real, and this is extraordinarily radical, the most radical agenda any major party ever ran on, and now it's being implemented.
+And this is extraordinarily radical, the most radical agenda any major party ever ran on, and now it's being implemented.

 Well, that's right.

-And and the way they're gonna come to understand this is one from the practical effect, like all these guys out there uh on the on the Keystone Pipeline who are now out of work, but they're gonna understand it through through conservative media, because we're the ones who are gonna put the spotlight on all of these different things to do just as Rush did to help educate people, to help enlighten.
+But they're going to understand it through conservative media because we're the ones who are going to put the spotlight on all of these different things to do just as Rush did, to help educate people, to help enlighten.

-I was going through, I have a copy that came not long ago of his last limbaugh letter that I subscribed to.
+I was going through, I have a copy that came not long ago of his last Limbaugh letter that I subscribed to.

-And the very back of it, uh, he has a whole section there on I am a reporter.
+And the very back of it, he has a whole section there on I am a reporter.

 Well, that ball is now in our hands.